pavel-maltsev/IBM-Cloud-Pak-for-Data/CP4D Generic/Deployment of Product Master/Product_Master_Deployment.md

 ![alt text](image-19.png)

+Repeate this tep 2 more times for creation of total 3 Pesistent Volume Claims.
+Only change is the number in the name attribute.

 ![alt text](image-20.png)

+## OpenSearch configuration and deployment

-Using terminal login to Oopenshift and check if any Opensearch repository installed
+Using terminal login to Openshift and check if any Opensearch repository installed

 ![alt text](images/OSearch_Conf.png)